Course Descriptions

 WRITING MOTHERHOOD

 Have you always wanted to chronicle your experience of motherhood, but never knew how to begin?
 Are you looking for an outlet for self-expression, or a way to connect with other mothers?
-Whether you are a new mother or a grandmother, someone who has long aspired to write or someone who has never written before, discover how to write from the text of your own life in this supportive writing workshop.
+Whether you are a new mother or a grandmother, someone who has long aspired to write or someone who has never written before, discover how to write from the text of your own life in this supportive writing workshop that is sure to renew your spirit, awaken your memories, and ignite your pen.
 Our focus is not so much on documenting the lives of our children as it is on exploring our experiences as mothers—at every age and stage.
 By the end of eight weeks, you will have in hand your first Mother's Notebook, filled with stories to preserve, publish, or pass on.

 The Path of the Pen: Writing Our Lives